bcgov/mds/docs/verifiable_credentials.md

 Happy Path UX Flow

-1. A user in core viewing a record with; an open permit, a major mine, and active digital wallet connection; will see a control to 'Issue Permit as Verifiable Credential"
+1. A user in Core viewing a record with: an open permit, a major mine, and an active digital wallet connection; will see a control to 'Issue Permit as Verifiable Credential"
 1. Minespace will indicate to the user that the offer has been sent, and they should inspect their company wallet for the pending credential offer
 1. The user will go to their Company's digital wallet and accept the credential offer
 1. The two agents will complete the `issue credential` protocol until the credential_exchange record has the state `deleted` (`'deleted'` is successful, and means that the exchange is complete)